Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 }
 ```

 The function `getAmountOut` is used to get a preview of a swap.
-It calls the Router function `getAmountsOut` with the amount of the first token and an array of the addresses of the tokens to be swaped as parameters.
+It calls the Router function `getAmountsOut` with the amount of the first token and an array of the addresses of the tokens to be swapped as parameters.
 It returns the amount out of the second token.

 ```javascript=147
 export async function getAmountOut(